Deformation of Sasakian metrics: Basic Euler classes of transversely holomorphic isometric flows

-By Lemma \ref{Lemma : Transversely Kahler}, the underlying transversely holomorphic Riemannian flow of a Sasakian manifold is transversely K\"{a}hler.
-Moreover the basic cohomology class of the transverse K\"{a}hler form is the basic Euler class of the flow.
-Hence we have \begin{lemma} The basic Euler class of the underlying transversely holomorphic isometric Riemannian flows of Sasakian manifolds are of degree $(1,1)$. \end{lemma}
+By Lemma~\ref{Lemma : Sasakian to foliations}, the underlying transversely holomorphic Riemannian flow of a Sasakian manifold $(M,g,\eta)$ is transversely K\"{a}hler with transverse K\"{a}hler form $d\eta$.
+Since a transverse K\"{a}hler form is always of degree~$(1,1)$, we have \begin{lemma} The basic Euler classes of the underlying transversely holomorphic isometric Riemannian flows of Sasakian manifolds are of degree~$(1,1)$. \end{lemma}